TDToolbox/BTD-Docs/Unity Engine/Btd6/NKHook6/Events.md

 - Key Held : Occurs when the user holds a key (you can get which key they're holding)
 - Key Released : Occurs when the user releases a key (you can get which key they released)
 ---
-- MainMenu.OnEnable : Occurs every time the user goes to the main menu
+- MainMenu.OnEnable : Occurs every time the user goes to the main menu.
+Note: When patching with harmony this method is normally called twice when you see it for the first time in a game.
+We made our event version fire only once
 ---
 - TimeManager.SetFastForward : Happens when you press the fast forward button
 ---